HelenFedorenko88/Slot-Machine/Slot-MachineADME.md

 # Slot-Machine

-It's web-based slot machine game made using Web-GL.
+It's web-based slot machine game based on the Web-GL.
 This game is prepared for cross-platform and it's able to work ios android and web browsers.

 ## How to use it?